Anal Papanicolau ("Pap") smears

-The sensitivity of this test is quite low – in other words, it sometimes misses cases of AIN.
+The sensitivity of this test is quite low – in other words, it sometimes misses cases of HSIL and cancer.
 Also, on occasions, the result may be misleading.
-For these reasons, it is only currently performed in specialist centres in Australia, and you must discuss the meaning of your result carefully with your specialist.
+For these reasons, it is only currently performed in specialist centres, and you must discuss the meaning of your result carefully with your specialist.

 The table below lists the common results of anal Pap smears, and gives some possible implications.

 |Unsatisfactory||Not enough material in the specimen for the laboratory to make a diagnosis.
 Needs to be repeated.|

 |Atypical squamous cells of uncertain significance (ASCUS)||PLSIL||No seriously abnormal cells seen, but some suspicious cells means that further assessment may be indicated.
 Most commonly found with low risk HPV infection.|

 |Low grade squamous intraepithelial lesion (LSIL)||AIN 1||Probable infection with low-risk HPV.
 Regarded as being at low risk of developing anal cancer.|